heroku/heroku-sbt-plugin/README.md

 +  It is required that you use sbt 0.13.5 or greater.

-+  You must have a `tar` command available on your system.
++  If using Java 1.6 you must have a `tar` command available on your system.

 +  This plugin has not been tested with Play 2.0 or 2.1.